 We must all play our part in protecting the environment.
-Correct vehicle usage and the authorized disposal of waste, cleaning and lubrication materials are significant steps towards this aim.
+Correct vehicle usage and the authorized disposal of waste, cleaning and lubrication materials are significant steps toward this aim.
+Information in steps toward this aim.
 Information in this respect is highlighted in this guide with the tree symbol.

-CALIFORNIA Proposition 65 Warning
+CALIFORNIA PROPOSITION 65 WARNING